 BUSN 290 Selling Strategy The course examines the strategy, skills and art involved in selling - primarily as it applies in for-profit U.S. businesses - but also considers the selling skills needed within non-profit organizations.
 Topics will include: building a customer-centric strategy, understanding transactional vs consultative selling, networking, and preparing for/executing/following up from sales calls.
 The course will link wherever possible to real world business situations through case study analyses and guest lecturers.
-Each student will develop a sales plan for their selected product or service, culminating in a role play presentation at the term's end.Prerequisite: ECON-101 Open to Junior and Senior Business majors and all Sophomore and First-Year students.
+Each student will develop a sales plan for their selected product or service, culminating in a role play presentation at the term's end.Prerequisite: ECON-101 with a C- or better Open to Junior and Senior Business majors and all Sophomore and First-Year students.

 BUSN 290 Selected Topics in Business Special Topics offerings focus upon topics not addressed in the department's regular offerings.
 The course can be repeated with a different topic.
 Check the course schedule to see when Special Topics courses are being offered.
-Prerequisite: ECON-101 Open to Junior and Senior Business majors and all Sophomore and First-Year students.
+Prerequisite: ECON-101 with a C- or better Open to Junior and Senior Business majors and all Sophomore and First-Year students.

 BUSN 290 Small Business Management This course explores the basic functionality of small business management including ideation, formation, operating models, human resources, and the coordination among functional areas notably operations, finance, and marketing.
-This course simulates real-world small business management using a variety of devices including in-class discussion, case study evaluation, a business computer simulation in a team-based format, lectures, and guest speakers.Prerequisite: ECON-101.
+This course simulates real-world small business management using a variety of devices including in-class discussion, case study evaluation, a business computer simulation in a team-based format, lectures, and guest speakers.Prerequisite: ECON-101 with a C- or better.
 Open to all Junior and Senior BUSN/ECON majors and all First-Year and Sophomore students.

-BUSN/ECON 290 Introduction to Investments The objective is to provide students with an overview of investment management.
+BUSN 290 Introduction to Investments The objective is to provide students with an overview of investment management.
 This course describes the investment market, the players/participants, and securities.
-Students will also learn about the measuring of risk and return, diversification and its impact on risk and portfolio construction, the trade-off between risk and return, and market efficiency.
-Prerequisite: ECON-101 Open to Junior and Senior Business majors and all Sophomores.
+Students will also learn about the measuring of risk and return, diversification and its impact on risk and portfolio construction, the trade-off between risk and return, and market efficiency.Prerequisite: ECON-101 with a C- or better Open to Junior and Senior Business majors and all Sophomores.

 BUSN 295 Real Estate Finance This course will help students to understand the many factors that affect the real estate market in order to carry out essential analysis and to make financial decisions.
 The tradeoff between risk and return and its interrelation with real estate finance is studied carefully over the course.
-In addition to technical aspects students should also gain an understanding of both the process and property valuation techniques and the way real estate managers and investors think.
+In addition to real estate concepts and techniques students should also gain an understanding of both the process and property valuation approaches and the way real estate managers and investors think.